scylladb/scylladb/docs/design-notes/paged-queries.md

 used an open-coded algorithm on the replica for the read.
 As already explained in [the introduction](#range-scans) this algorithm uses several calls to `database::query_muations()` to the remote shards then merging the produced `reconcilable_result`.
-This algoritm did not lend itself for being wrapped in a `flat_mutation_reader` so a new, suitable one was written from scratch.
+This algorithm did not lend itself for being wrapped in a `flat_mutation_reader` so a new, suitable one was written from scratch.
 This is `multishard_combining_reader`.
 In addition to implementing a